Kevy42/Not-A-Better-Anduril/README.md

 ### Set default autolock time to 12h.

-### Disabled the blink when going in and out of off/lockout mode
+### Disabled the blink when going in and out of off/lockout mode.
 Annoying when you're in the pitch black.

 ### Changed momentary activation to 5H from off mode.
 No more getting stuck in momentary!

 ### Set rainbow update interval to 35'ish seconds.

 ### Set default (post factory reset) thermal regulation limit to 50 degrees C.

 ### Enabled blink at ramp floor.

 ### Disabled bikeflasher strobe mode.
 Does anyone use this? if so.. sorry not sorry.

 ### Set configuration buzz inactivity duration to 5 sec.

 ### Disabled factory resetting from simple UI
 Insurance :)

 ### Changed information blink (e.g voltage, firmware version.. etc) readout to use button and or aux leds.

 ### Added morse code easter egg (10C from SOS blinky & utility mode)
 Disabled for now in order to make everything compile.

 ### Added 3C for going back to the previous strobe/blinky & utility modes

 ### Slowed down information blinkout speed and increased ontime for 0's.
 Its finally readable!

 ### Enabled sunset timer in simple UI

 ### Lowered ramping mode button led low/high threshold.
 Its much closer to moonlight levels now.

 ### Increased sunset blink to 10 minutes.

+## Possible future features/changes
+    - calm candle mode
+    - Add termal throttling indication
+    - ramp up to brightness when turned on
+    - turn aux on in on mode
+    - Brighter party strobe
+    - check code (dont forget to NOT add indicator led support)
+    - reenable blink for lockout/off?